 The Earth is not made up of humans alone, so I think it is vital we find and maintain space for wildness."

 EJF is grateful for the invaluable support of the Crane Kalman Gallery in this initiative.
-Jethro’s forthcoming exhibition at the gallery - Wild Things - opens on the 21st of November - www.cranekalman.com.
+Jethro’s exhibition at the gallery - Wild Things - opened on the 21st of November 2019.
+Please see www.cranekalman.com for more details.

 This is an archival limited edition by Jethro Buck on Hahnemüle German Etching 310gsm paper.
 Image size: 60 x 60cm.
 Paper size: 70 x 70cm.